nasa-jpl/spac-kit-europa-clipper/README.md

 Make your changes in the package definition files located in the `ccsds.packets.europa_clipper` directory.

-Update the test reference data as needed in `ccsds.packets.europa_clipper.test`.
+Create/Update the test reference data as needed, next to the updated packet definitions, for example `ccsds.packets.europa_clipper.ecm.test`.

 Run the tests to ensure everything is working: